 Suzanne Rent has been a writer, editor, and reporter since 2001.
 A graduate of Saint Mary’s University and Toronto Metropolitan University, she’s worked in television, radio, magazines, and newspapers, and her work has appeared in publications locally and nationally.
 She writes about living wages, labour, women’s issues, grifters, housing, and domestic violence.
 Rent is also the coordinator of the Not Without Us Project, with Easter Seals Nova Scotia and the Nova Scotia League for Equal Opportunities; this researched the barriers faced by Nova Scotian women with disabilities experiencing domestic violence.

 Stephen Kimber is an award-winning writer, editor, broadcaster, and educator.
 A journalist for more than 50 years whose work has appeared in most Canadian newspapers and magazines, he is the author of 13 books, including two novels and 11 works of nonfiction.
 Kimber was a professor in the School of Journalism at the University of King’s College in Halifax for more than 40 years, serving as its director for close to a decade.
 In 2013, he co-founded the King’s MFA in Creative Nonfiction program, where he serves as a cohort director.
 In June 2023, he will become the first cohort director for the university’s new MFA in Fiction program.
 He has been writing a weekly column for the Examiner since November 2016.

-Yvette d’Entremont is a general assignment reporter for the Examiner, covering the COVID-19 pandemic and health issues.
-Before joining the Examiner team, d’Entremont was a reporter with Halifax Metro.
+Yvette d’Entremont is a general assignment reporter and editor, covering the COVID-19 pandemic and health issues.
+Before joining the Examiner team, d’Entremont was a reporter with Metro Halifax.
 She also teaches courses at the Journalism School at the University of King’s College.